zzz0069/personal_website/content/authors/admin/_index.md

 ## About Me

-Zheng Zhang is an assistant professor in Computer Science and Information Systems department at Murray State University.
-His research interests include Artificial Intelligence, Natural Language Processing, Intrusion Detection, and Neural-Symbolic AI.
+Zheng Zhang is an assistant professor in the Department of Computer Science and Information Systems at Murray State University.
+His research interests include artificial intelligence, natural language processing, intrusion detection, and neural-symbolic AI.